-ENGINEERING GUIDELINES 1

-Table of Contents 4

-MiCloud Business Solution Engineering Guidelines 6
+MiCloud Business Engineering Guidelines 4

-Availability and resiliency 7
+Availability and resiliency 5

-Mitel IP desk phones 7
+Mitel IP desk phones 5

-MiVoice Business availability 3
+MiVoice Business availability 6

-Resiliency of applications 11
+Resiliency of applications g

-Networking and availabilty 15
+Networking and availabilty 13

-VMware and service reliability 19
+VMware and service reliability 16

-Determining system availability 19
+Determining system availability 17

-Traffic and scaling 21
+Traffic and scaling 19

-Scaling by architecture 21
+Scaling by architecture 19

-Traffic and scaling considerations 28
+Traffic and scaling considerations 25

-External connectivity 39
+External connectivity 36

-Service Provider gateways 39
+Service Provider gateways 36

-Access gateways 43
+Access gateways 40

-Connectivity deployment considerations 47
+Connectivity deployment considerations 44

-Emergency location (E911) 51
+Emergency location (E911) 48

-Networks and networking 53
+Networks and Networking 50

-Small Business 53
+Small Business 50

-Small Medium Business 54
+Small Medium Business 51

-Small Medium Business-Low Density / 55
+Small Medium Business-Low Density 52

-Medium Large Business 58
+Medium Large Business 55

-Networking the applications 60
+Applications 57

-Quality of Service 79
+Networking and Quality of Service (QoS) 76

-MiCloud Business Solution Engineering Guidelines
+MiCloud Business Engineering Guidelines

-Micloud Business Solution topologies are a number of different Mitel Unified Communications reference designs to meet service provider and customer requirements, network connectivity requirements, and system Unified Communications scaling.
+MiCloud Business Solution topologies comprise different Mitel Unified Communications reference designs to meet service provider and customer requirements, network connectivity requirements, and system Unified Communications scaling.
 The solutions cover scaling from a few users up to and beyond 10,000 users.
-Each user may also be associated with multiple devices.
+Each user can be associated with multiple devices.

-This section covers the engineering guidelines for MiCloud Business deployments, organized into the following topics:
+This section, which covers the engineering guidelines for MiCloud Business deployments is organized into the following topics:

 - · Availability and resiliency

 - Traffic and scaling

-- · External connectivity
+- External connectivity

 - · Network and networking

 The underlying computing resource infrastructure may affect the choice of reference architecture.
-The two main architecture types described in this guide are:
+The two main architecture types described in this guide are Multi-tenant applications and Virtual applications:

-- Multi-tenant applications offer most advantages when deployed on large servers, affording higher performance and supporting larger pools of tenants.
+- Multi-tenant applications are most suitable for deployment on large servers, affording higher performance and supporting larger pools of tenants.
 With multiple customers on a single platform, the ability to configure affinity rules and high availability are important to achieving higher reliability.
-These requirements tend to align with a bare metal or vCenter laaS offer - Virtual applications require optimization of the computing resources allocated to a single customer, and efficiency in the operational processes for turning up customers.
+These requirements tend to align with a bare metal or vCenter laaS offer. - Virtual applications require optimization of the computing resources allocated to a single customer, and efficiency in the operational processes for turning up customers.
 These requirements tend to align with an IaaS offer at the orchestration layer that abstracts the underlying virtual machines.

 The topologies include different virtualization technologies, and in many cases a mix of technologies, to take advantage of different features.
-The applications and call server platforms range from on-premise servers and appliances, through Mitel-optimized virtual call servers, to virtualized application packages running on VMware virtual platforms.
+The applications and call server platforms range from on-premise servers and appliances, through Mitel-optimized virtual call servers, to virtualized application packages running on VMware.